USRSE/usrse.github.io/_posts/newsletters/2024-09-24-newsletter.md

 The RSE Empowerment in National Labs working group is looking for US-RSE members to present in our “RSEs in the National Labs” series for our monthly calls in 2025!
 The goal of this series is to provide US-RSE members with a venue to hear about the diversity of experience working at the various US sponsored research institutions.
 If you are interested in presenting you experience, please reach out to the working group chairs.

-The next RSE Empowerment in National Labs community call will be Thursday October 24 at 3pm ET/ 2pm CT/ 1pm MT / 12pm PT and is open to all US-RSE members.
-We will have a post-USRSE conference report back from the co-chairs and provide an opportunity for USRSE members to discuss what they learned.
+The next RSE Empowerment in National Labs community call will be Thursday, October 24 at 3pm ET/ 2pm CT/ 1pm MT / 12pm PT and is open to all US-RSE members.
+We will have a post-US-RSE conference report back from the co-chairs and provide an opportunity for US-RSE members to discuss what they learned.
 We will also hold a discussion on our plans for 2025 including setting up for our next co-chair nominations.
 You can find a link to the call in the bookmarks section of the [#national-labs](https://usrse.slack.com/archives/national-labs) Slack channel.

 <a name="meetups"></a>